 Student Enrollment Status

-To participate in the Exchange, the student must be enrolled in at least 6 units at their designated Home College.
+To use the Exchange’s cross-enrollment functionality and be eligible for federal Financial Aid maximum award, the student must be enrolled in at least six (6) units at their designated Home College.

 The enrollment status of the OEI Exchange student may be the sum of all units in which the student enrolls at both the Home and Teaching College.

-Financial aid eligibility, award calculation and disbursement for an OEI Exchange student is conducted by the designated Home College.
+Financial aid eligibility, award calculation, and disbursement for an OEI Exchange student are conducted by the designated Home College.

 The calculation of the financial aid award is based on the Cost of Attendance (COA), as determined by the Home College, minus the Expected Family Contribution (EFC).